-Homework Success – Creating a homework station
+Homework Success – How to create a homework station

 It is hard to believe that we need to create a homework station for my 6 year old already.
 He has started first grade so we decided it was time.
 Last year he did he homework here or there but it was literally only 10 minutes a day plus reading.
 I decided that now is the time to get him into the routine of homework.